MikeyMoMo/Triple-Time-Zones-on-TTGO-T4-v1.3/README.md

 # Triple-Time-Zones-on-TTGO-T4-v1.3
-This version shows a scrolling UTC/Zulu time, 2 more time zones and has an Analog clock of local time.
+This application has a scrolling UTC/Zulu time incorporating the currency exchange rate, 2 more time zones and has an Analog clock of local time.
+Recently added was a bar graph of the history of the currency exchange rate for the last 280 days.

-Get the api key at apilayer.com.
+Get your api key at apilayer.com.
 Free for 250 pulls per month of any information they have available.
 I get a currency exchange rate with this program.
 You can just put in a return at the top of the getXchangeRate routine to stop it updating.
 It is already there, just uncomment it.

 This code is free for anyone to use, modify and redistrubute as long as original author atribution is left in.